arduino/docs-content/content/hardware/03.nano/boards/nano-matter-community-version/datasheet/datasheet.md

 # Description

-<p style="text-align: justify;">Expand your home automation and building management projects with the Arduino Nano Matter.
+<p style="text-align: justify;">Expand your home automation and building management projects with the Arduino Nano Matter Community Version.
 This board integrates the high-performance MGM240S microcontroller from Silicon Labs and directly brings the advanced Matter standard for Internet of Things (IoT) connectivity to hobbyists and professionals.
-The Nano Matter's compact and sturdy build, measuring 18 mm x 45 mm, is perfect for projects that demand energy efficiency and diverse connectivity options, such as Bluetooth® Low Energy and OpenThread.
-Embrace the simplicity and versatility of the Nano Matter to effortlessly interface with any Matter® compatible devices and leverage the Arduino ecosystem's wide range of peripherals and inputs/outputs to enhance your device connectivity and project capabilities.</p>
+The Nano Matter Community Version's compact and sturdy build, measuring 18 mm x 45 mm, is perfect for projects that demand energy efficiency and diverse connectivity options, such as Bluetooth® Low Energy and OpenThread.
+Embrace the simplicity and versatility of the Nano Matter Community Version to effortlessly interface with any Matter® compatible devices and leverage the Arduino ecosystem's wide range of peripherals and inputs/outputs to enhance your device connectivity and project capabilities.</p>

 # Target Areas